ralupopa/EXAMPLES-NewInputSystem--RollABall-CSharp/README.md

     <br>
 2. Download AltTester Unity SDK and import it into Unity
-    - download the AltTester Unity SDK from the Altom website (https://altom.com/testing-tools/alttester/) or using this link https://altom.com/app/uploads/AltTester/sdks/AltTester.unitypackage;
+    - download the AltTester Unity SDK from the [Altom website: Alttester](https://altom.com/testing-tools/alttester/) or using this [link for unitypackage](https://altom.com/app/uploads/AltTester/sdks/AltTester.unitypackage);
     - import the package into the project (drag-n-drop the package in the Assets folder);
     - a pop-up will appear, select All and click on Import.